abcvivek/Soochi/README.md

 - Batch processing support for OpenAI

 ## Architecture
-- **Pinecone**: Source of truth for ideas and similarity detection
+- **Pinecone**: Primary source of truth for ideas and similarity detection
-- **Notion**: User-friendly interface for viewing and managing ideas
+- **Notion**: User-friendly interface for viewing and managing ideas, kept in sync with Pinecone
 - **MongoDB**: Storage for URL metadata and batch job tracking

+### Data Flow
+1. Content is collected from RSS feeds
+2. Ideas are extracted using AI models (OpenAI or Google Gemini)
+3. Ideas are stored in Pinecone for vector similarity search
+4. Ideas are simultaneously added to Notion for user-friendly management
+5. Pinecone is used for similarity detection to avoid duplicate ideas

 ## Installation
 1. Clone the repository: